3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 AVAILABLE IN

 BACKGROUND There are many types of cells working in the service of the body's immune system.
 In the lymphocyte category, there are lymphocytes that make antibodies (“B-cells”), lymphocytes that seek and destroy foreign materials (“Killer T-cells”), and lymphocytes that regulate the other cells by either suppressing them or stimulating their activity as needed (“T-Suppressor” and “T-Helper”).
 These regulatory T-cells are of special interest because if they can be directed, the immune system itself can be directed.
 The regulatory T-cells produce chemical messages called “interleukins” which instruct other lymphocytes as to what to do.
 Altering the production of different interleukins has provided a way to suppress certain branches of the immune system without suppressing others.
-This has led to applications in organ transplantation, treatment of allergy, and in the management of other immune-mediated diseases.
+Ability to manipulate interleukins has led to development of medications that are not immune suppressive so much as immunomodulatory.
+Medications such as cyclosporine have applications in organ transplantation, treatment of allergy, and in the management of other immune-mediated diseases.

 HOW THIS MEDICATION IS USED The following conditions have been treated successfully using cyclosporine: